harwoeck/liblog/README.md

 # liblog

+> [!CAUTION]
+> **DISCONTINUED in favor of [log/slog](https://go.dev/blog/slog)**

-*liblog* is an interface/contract for logging backends.
-It should be used by public libraries and packages that want to give their user's control over structured and leveled logging output.
+*liblog* was an interface/contract for logging backends.
+It was used by public libraries and packages that wanted to give their user's control over structured and leveled logging output.

 [![Go Reference](https://pkg.go.dev/badge/github.com/harwoeck/liblog.svg)](https://pkg.go.dev/github.com/harwoeck/liblog)